sc420/pygame-rl/README.md

 ```python
 observation = soccer_env.take_action(action)
 ```
 6. Check whether the state is terminal.
-See the [State](#state) section for details.
+See the [Controlling the State](#controlling-the-state) section for details.
 ```python
 if soccer_env.state.is_terminal():
   # Do something